Ultra-Remainers Claiming End State Victory - Guido Fawkes

 — Nick Macpherson (@nickmacpherson2) January 23, 2018

 We have seen briefings before from the Treasury that May is going to end up closer to Hammond’s vision of the end state than Boris’ and Gove’s, so it’s worth taking this with a pinch of salt.
-But the Remainers’ optimism helps explains the increasing concerns of Cabinet Brexiters that we are not going to pursue a Brexit that makes the most of leaving…
+But the Remainers’ optimism explains the increasing concerns of Cabinet Brexiters that we are not going to pursue a Brexit that makes the most of leaving…